kingparra/hpfp/22_-_reader/notes.rst

 The Functor instance for functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. paragraph 5

 ``fmap`` applies functions to each element within a structure.
 Some of these structures make intuitive sense, like lists.
-But, did you know you can also ``fmap`` over a function?
+But, did you know you can also ``fmap`` a function over another function?

-In the case of ``fmap``'ping over a function, what is the structure, and what are the elements that we operate on within that structure?
+In the case of ``fmap``'ping a function over a function, what is the containing structure, and what are the elements that we operate on within that structure?

-.. paragraph 6

 Answer: The structure is a partially applied function, and the elements are the arguments